 And of course, one drawback of polyamory is simply how complicated it can be to juggle so many relationships.
 While more partners might come with more pleasure, it can also come with more problems, and breaking up with one person can have ramifications beyond just the two people who have ended their relationship.
 Still, there's no evidence that polyamorous relationships break up any more or any less than monogamous relationships.
 In love, everyone takes the same chances.

-For more on love and relationships, see the links on the next page.
+For more on love and relationships, see the links below.

 - Anapol, Deborah.
 "Love Without Limits Blog."
 Psychology Today.
 Aug.
 23, 2010.
 (Feb.
 28, 2011)http://www.psychologytoday.com/blog/love-without-limits